“Is my location the reason why my practice isn’t doing well?”

 I would examine the exact situation I’m in, take a look at why my office isn’t growing and sort that out first.
 Because I can more or less say with certainty that for most, the primary reason behind lack of growth is NOT their location (unless, again, you’re located in an area with NO people.
 And I have yet to find a dentist who would drop hundreds of thousands on a build out for a location with NO people…I’m still looking for that though and will let you know when I find him or her!).

 One of the first things we teach at MGE is that there is always something you can do internally to become more productive and profitable.
-Any time a practice isn’t succeeding, there is something they are doing wrong that can be fixed.
+Any time a practice isn’t succeeding, whether it’s training their staff (our online training platform, DDS Success, has helped hundreds of dental offices train their staff in the comfort of their own office, by the way), marketing, organization, etc., there is something they are doing wrong that can be fixed.
 The reason is never “low dental IQ in my area” or “patients can’t afford treatment here” or “the economy.”

 This principle has been proven right again and again and again.